Jack Russell Terrier

 Frequently Asked Questions

-Are Jack Russell Terriers good family dogs?
+Are Jack Russell Terriers good with children?

 How much exercise does a Jack Russell Terrier need?

-Can Jack Russell Terriers live in flats?
+Can a Jack Russell Terrier live in a flat?

 Enjoying this guide?